valkaravaeva/protein_classification_tool/README.md

    `count_taxa[phyl]` per genome while parsing the taxonomy file (per your confirmation of the intended logic).

-All four are marked in-code with a `# FIXED:` comment explaining what was wrong and what changed, so it's easy to find and double-check against your published results.

 ## Found but not yet resolved

 None outstanding